BITEDECK

 § 05 · Questions

 Yes, bidirectionally.
-BiteDeck reads five metrics — steps, active energy, workouts, weight, body fat % — and writes nine: calories, every macro, fiber, sugar, sodium, water, weight, and body fat.
+BiteDeck reads five metrics — steps, active energy, workouts, weight, body fat % — and writes ten: calories, protein, carbs, fat, fiber, sugar, sodium, water, weight, and body fat.
 Every single metric has its own toggle, on top of the iOS permission.
 Turn any one off without disconnecting everything.

 Your logs live in SwiftData on your device.
 If you have iCloud device backup on at the iOS level, BiteDeck's data is included automatically — no separate cloud sync to a BiteDeck server.
-You can export everything as CSV or a 30-day PDF summary any time.
+Export your full meal and weight history as CSV, or today's plan and intake as a one-page PDF, anytime.

 You snap a photo.
 It goes through BiteDeck's own proxy to Google Gemini Vision for recognition, then the item list comes straight back to your phone.
 BiteDeck doesn't retain your images or train on them.
 If you'd rather not scan, every meal can be logged by search, barcode, nutrition-label OCR, or freeform entry.